Endava/cats/README.md

 </div>

 <h3 align="center" style="color:orange">
  Starting with version 6.0, CATS generates significant more test case (more than 10k for small APIs).
-Please check the <a href=#cats-running-times">CATS Running Times</a> for strategies on how to slice the Fuzzers.
+Please check the <a href="#cats-running-times">CATS Running Times</a> for strategies on how to slice the Fuzzers.
 </h3>

 Table of Contents